Hodgkin Lymphoma Cancer: Types, Symptoms, Causes & Treatment

 Lymph Node Biopsy

-A small tissue is removed from a swollen lymph node and examined microscopically for the presence of Reed-Sternberg cells, significant in diagnosing Hodgkin lymphoma.
+A tissue sample from a swollen lymph node is examined microscopically for Reed-Sternberg cells, key to diagnosis.

 04